 The purpose of this brief was to attempt to answer the question: Why are racially minoritized K-12 students much more likely than White students to be petitioned to court for being absent from school, even when they miss the exact same number of days of school?

-Issue 45: Students' Risk for Out-of-School Suspensions: Indigenous Heritage and Child Protection System Involvement
+Minn-LInK Brief 45: Students' Risks for Out-of-School Suspensions - Indigenous Heritage and Child Protection System Involvement

 Minn-LInK Report Brief—Special Topic No. 45, Fall 2021